pupilfirst/playbook/9-faq.md

    This is up to the University, but we've noticed that they tend to distribute marks equally amongst the Theory component of your grade.

-4. The internal component of my grade has marks reserved for attendance.
+4. The Internal component of my grade has marks reserved for attendance.
 Will the SEP grace marks apply to that?

    See question 3.
-Usually, this is a no. SEP grace marks only apply to the Theory component.
+Usually, the answer is a no. SEP grace marks only apply to the Theory component.

 5. If I have back-papers am I eligible for this benefit?